-In fiscal 2015, 2014, and 2013, we capitalized direct labor costs of \$0.3 million, \$0.8 million and \$0.6 million, respectively associated with our development of software for internal use.
+In fiscal 2016 there were no capitalized direct labor costs associated with our development of software for internal use.
+In fiscal 2015 and 2014, we capitalized direct labor costs of \$0.3 million and \$0.8 million, respectively, associated with our development of software for internal use.
 These costs are included within property, plant and equipment in our consolidated balance sheets.